Fashion Film and Photography

 in Fashion Film & Photography

-The Master of Arts (MA) in Fashion Film and Photography is a one-year program in Photography, with a specific accent on fashion, dedicated to emerging photographers who wish to specialize in creating still and moving images for the fashion industry.
+A unique one-year program focused on fashion, and dedicated to emerging photographers or visual talents who wish to specialize in creating still and moving images for the fashion brands and industries.

 Faculty